What types of samples can be submitted for Amplicon-EZ?

 We do not currently have a preferred or recommended method for sample purification.
 We have successfully processed samples purified via DNA-binding beads/columns, enzymatic cleanup and gel purification.

-Our standard price is $75 per sample for amplicons without partial Illumina adapters and $50 per sample for amplicons with partial Illumina adapters.
+Our standard price is $80 per sample for amplicons without partial Illumina® adapters and $55 per sample for amplicons with partial Illumina® adapters.
 The addition of partial adapters simplifies library preparation.
-There is no charge for using a GENEWIZ drop box for submission.
+There is no charge for using an Azenta dropbox for submission.
 However, customers are responsible for any shipping charges.
 Please note that contract, institutional, or promotional pricing may vary.

 Samples can be submitted at any time; however, they are processed in cycles starting on Wednesdays.
 Samples must be received by 3 pm ET Wednesday at our NJ facility to be eligible for that week’s cycle.
 Projects with incomplete information may be placed in the next sequencing cycle.
 Results are delivered 8 business days after the initial day of processing (on the second Monday).